 We all have seen trailer houses or mobile homes and the most defining thing about them is their use of cheap skirting, right?
-Many of these residences use vinyl, metal or wood skirting.
+Many of these residences use vinyl, metal, or wood skirting.
 Although wood skirting for mobiles is probably the most prolific.

 Perhaps you’re wondering why wood is such a common skirting method since we all know that it rots.
-Moreover, because of the close proximity to the ground the moisture messes with paint or stains.
+Moreover, because of the close proximity to the ground, the moisture messes with paint or stains.
 So, why is it widely used as a skirting product?

 Because it’s cheap I suppose.
 People are always looking for cheap mobile home skirting.
 Even the search engines have dedicated a search just to “cheap mobile home skirting.”
-The reason I bring this up is due the cheapness and literally quality of wood skirting.
+The reason I bring this up is due to the cheapness and literally quality of wood skirting.

 What Makes Wood Skirting So Cheap?

 To define cheap skirting for mobile homes we must include overall cost and quality.
-Combining these two factors releases the judgement off cheap.
+Combining these two factors releases the judgment off cheap.
 More so, cheap is a label we either like or we steer clear.
 My suggestion is to avoid wood skirting like the plague.

 Do You Still Believe Wood Skirting Is Great?

 The most common thought being, “wood skirting will get us by until we can afford something better.”
 Really?
 I have seen many homes with wood skirting that has caused thousands of damage.
 Can you afford to replace rotten joists, insulation, crossover ducts, and water lines?
 This can exceed $20,000 in 2019.

 Furthermore, avoid the question, “how can I hide my mobile home skirting?“